Chapel Hill Rentals

 Locally Owned and Operated Apartments and Condominiums

-Q: Are your units within walking distance of the U.N.C. campus?
+Q: Are your units within walking distance of the U.N.C. campus or on a bus line?

 A: Most of my units are within walking distance of the campus.
-Those that are not are clearly indicated on the home page.
+Those that aren't are clearly indicated on the home page.
 If not within walking distance, most (but not all) other units are on a bus line.

 Q: Who does your maintenance?